AfterShip/phone/README.md

 	the module will validate `phone_number_lengths` and `mobile_begin_with`

-2. Why is `phone` returning null for a valid phone number?
+2. Why is `phone` returning an invalid result for a valid phone number?

 	By default, the function will validate a mobile phone number only, to validate a landline phone number, please set `validateMobilePrefix` to `false`.

 	If you find the result is still incorrect, please submit a ticket to improve our validation rules.

+3. Why is `phone` returning an object with `isValid = false` instead of returning a null directly?

+    It reserves the flexibility to extend the response interface for invalid result in future.

 ## Migrate from v2